adamavenir/villager.io-old/README.md

 - Ability to be an admin of a group or project
 - Suggest changes
 - Email notifications
-- Ability to follow people
+- Relationships
+- Alternative methods of login / account creation

 ## Considering:
 - Events, calendar, RSVPs
-- Relationships